jerseyweeds/multistreamnews.tv/README.md

 ### Networks.txt File
 * **Live Stream Database**: `Networks.txt` contains verified live YouTube streams from major English-speaking news networks
+* **Optional Enhancement**: Available via toggle button - built-in channels are used by default for reliability
 * **Real-time Updates**: Stream status, viewer counts, and live duration are automatically verified and updated
 * **Duration Tracking**: Includes live duration column (e.g., "2d", "5h", "45m") for each stream
 * **Quality Filtering**: Only includes streams that have been live for 24+ hours to ensure stability